 Third, you can build a better rapport with your customers by utilizing lean startup mobile development.
-If you give your customers the opportunity to offer feedback on your app from the very beginning, they are more likely to be loyal to your startup moving forward.
+If you allow your customers to offer feedback on your app from the very beginning, they are more likely to be loyal to your startup moving forward.

 What you need to consider when it comes to lean startup in mobile app development: checklist

 If you are not embarrassed by your first product, you launched too late.Reid Hoffman